VojtaStruhar/godot-freecam-plugin/README.md

 ## Roadmap

-Here's some features I'm thinking of adding
+Planned features and improvements.
+If you'd like to help me on this tiny project, pick one and create a PR 😁

+- [ ] Set the camera as current when movement is toggled on and vice versa.
+Enables usage in scenes with other cameras.
-- [ ] Reset - come back to the original place when freecam is turned off again
+- [ ] Reset - come back to the original place when freecam mode is turned off
+  - A key shortcut may suffice
-- [ ] Add camera editor gizmo
+- [ ] Add camera editor gizmo.
 - [ ] Configure your own toggle key (currently hardcoded `Tab`)
+- [ ] Speed controls - add trackpad support, not just mouse scroll wheel
+- [ ] Restructure the node: Currently pivot is the main node and the camera is added in code.
+But like this, the camera isn't customizable at all.
+Better approach would be to inherit from Camera3D and in `_ready` add the pivot and reparent itself to it.
+  Also it looks dumb when the plugin is about camera and user sees it inherits plain Node3D
+- [ ] Unify plugin and node names - pick one.
+- [ ] Asset icon

 ## License